 Yes, they are healthy.
-After all, these micro plants aren’t different from the kale and broccoli on your plate.
+These micro plants aren’t different from the kale and broccoli on your plate.
 They are your regular vegetables and herbs but harvested in the germination stage when barely three inches tall.

 You must have come across headlines talking about these superfoods and how they contain every nutrient imaginable.
 They are no lies there as these plants have many vitamins and minerals.
 That’s why almost every restaurant wants to sprinkle some colorful microgreens into your salads.